 Why 3 Years?

-The entirety of Disney Springs won’t be complete until 2016, leaving some to wonder why it’s going to take three years to redevelop an area of shops and restaurants when Disney has previously built an entire theme park in the same amount of time.
+The entirety of Disney Springs won’t be complete until 2016, leaving some to wonder why it will take three years to redevelop an area of shops and restaurants when Disney has previously built an entire theme park in the same amount of time.

 Skees had the answer: